OMARI1988/skeleton_tracker/README.md

     </launch>
     ```

-    Currently, this node will broadcast TF frames of the joints of any user being tracked by the tracker and an image with the skeletons plotted on it.
+    Currently, this node will broadcast TF frames of the joints of any user being tracked by the tracker.
 The frame names are based on the tracker name, currently `/tracker/user_x/joint_name`.
-The node will also publish the registered Point Cloud and the Video stream.
+The node will also publish the Point Cloud and the Video stream.

 ### THANKS!
 Please let me know if something doesnt work, or if you have suggestions (or feel free to add stuff and send a pull request).